 Multi-State Validation of Positive Achievement Change Tool (PACT)- Optimizing Juvenile Assessment Performance

 This project, funded by the Office of Juvenile Justice and Delinquency Prevention FY 2017 Field Initiated Research and Evaluation Program (CFDA #16.540), utilizes data on over a million justice-involved youth assessed with the same youth risk/needs assessment and whose recidivism has been tracked.
 The study aims to identify jurisdictional variations in assessment performance and outline customizable solutions for delinquency prevention through optimization of risk/needs assessment performance.
-States included to date include: Delaware, Florida, Iowa, Oregon, Utah, Washington, Wisconsin, and Texas.
-Reports have been completed for Iowa and Washington.
+States included to date include: Delaware, Florida, Iowa, Maryland, Montana, Oregon, Utah, Virginia, Washington, Wisconsin, and Texas.
+Technical have been completed for Iowa and Washington samples, with final findings due out October of 2019.

 - Iowa Delinquency Assessment (IDA): Validation, Assessment, and Recommendations.
 Many risk/needs assessments are adopted off-the-shelf without any adaptations made to fit the characteristics of a jurisdiction’s justice-involved youth population.
 The Washington State Institute for Criminal Justice examined and compared the predictive accuracy of the Iowa Delinquency Assessment (IDA), also called the Positive Achievement Change Tool (PACT), in Iowa.
 This assessment, although widely used in various jurisdictions, has been relatively unchanged.
 The tool was updated for Iowa via item selection and weighting, gender-specific models, and multiple outcomes.
 Predictive accuracy between the current and updated IDA increased by 7%, and there was evidence of reduced racial disparity in the updated models.
 Results from this work reveal the need to customize assessment tools in order to meet needs specific to jurisdictions in order to increase predictive accuracy.